RedHatNetherlandsSA/platformX/README.md

 Fully Editable: Every part of the mind map, from the main tracks down to the smallest detail, can be customized on the fly.

 How to Use It: A Quick Guide
 You can interact with the mind map in several ways:

+1. Edit Any Text

-Edit Any Text: To change the name of a track, level, or any field on a card, simply click on the text and start typing.
+To change the name of a track, level, or any field on a card, simply click directly on the text and start typing.

-Expand & Collapse Sections:
+2. Expand & Collapse Sections

-Click on a main track (like "Developer") to show or hide its levels (101, 201, etc.).
+Tracks: Click anywhere on a main track node (e.g., "Developer") to show or hide its levels.
+Only one track can be open at a time.

-Click on a level (like "101") to show or hide the detailed sub-level cards underneath it.
-Only one level per track can be open at a time to keep the view clean.
+Levels: Click on a level node (e.g., "101") to show or hide the detailed sub-level cards underneath it.
+Only one level per track can be open at a time to keep the view focused.

-Add New Items:
+3. Add New Items

 Add a New Level: Click the green + button on a main track (e.g., "Developer") to add a new level (e.g., "501").